 Within each node, the values of H and T of all packets can be made available to the MAC layer through cross-layer information exchange.
-The hop count information is recorded in most of the routing protocols proposed for ad hoc and mesh networks [2], [3].
+The hop count information is recorded in most of the routing protocols proposed for ad hoc networks [28, 14].
 For example, all link-state, distance-vector, and source-routing protocols require that a node stores the exact hop count from itself to all active destination nodes.
-Furthermore, each packet can be assigned an expiry time based on the delay threshold set by the application [4].
-We assume that this information is embedded within each packet, so that a node can compare this value with the current time to compute the remaining lifetime of the packet.1 Thus, within each node, the packets are queued and ranked based on $\gamma(H,T)$, such that the head-of-line (HoL) packet has the highest transmission priority.
+Furthermore, each packet can be assigned an expiry time based on the delay threshold set by the application [18].
+We assume that this information is embedded within each packet, so that a node can compare this value with the current time to compute the remaining lifetime of the packet.1 Thus, within each node, the packets are queued and ranked based on $\gamma(H, T)$, such that the head-of-line (HoL) packet has the highest transmission priority.

 Between nodes, each HoL packet competes for access to the shared medium with all other HoL packets in its contention area.
-As an example, for IEEE 802.11-typed MAC, the contention area of a node may be defined as its two-hop neighborhood [2], [3].
+For IEEE 802.11-typed MAC, the contention area of a node may be defined as its two-hop neighborhood [28, 14].
 However, in general, the contention area depends on many factors, such as the multiple access algorithm, signal modulation scheme, and receiver hardware design.
-In this work, we consider different types of contention area configurations, as shown in Section IV-A, and propose a general analytical framework for performance evaluation.
-We assume that the nodes within each other's contention area can exchange the H and T values of the contending HoL packets through short control messages.
-These control messages may be piggy-backed within the previously transmitted data packets [13], and, in the case of IEEE 802.11 compliant protocols, within the RTS/CTS/ACK control packets [21].
+In this work, we consider different types of contention area configurations and propose a general analytical framework for performance evaluation.
+We assume that the nodes within each other's contention area can exchange the H and Tvalues of the contending HoL packets through short control messages.
+These control messages may be piggy-backed within the previously transmitted data packets [5], and, in the case of IEEE 802.11 compliant protocols, within the RTS/CTS/ACK control packets [17].

 Clearly, the less remaining lifetime a packet has and the more hops it has to traverse, the more urgent the packet is.
-We summarize the relative importance of these two quantities with a lifetime-distance factor, denoted α , as follows:
+Therefore, the relative importance of these two quantities can be summarized in a lifetime-distance factor, denoted α , as follows: